-Originality & Creative Voice
+Originality and Creative Voice

-An ideal applicant's work is consistently approached from a personalized viewpoint, background, or experience.
-Even if the work is a product of an assignment, it contains an artist's personalized point of view or desire.
+An ideal applicant's work is consistently approached from a personalized viewpoint, background, or experience; even if the work is the product of an assignment, it reveals an individual or unique point of view or desire.
 The applicant can identify and explain how their individuality and perspective are evident across the portfolio.